DCodeMorris/ePortfolio/index.md

 </p>

 <p style="text-indent: 55px;">
-I also meet the outcome for employing strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
+I also met the outcome for employing strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
 The security measures I used provide privacy and security which would help users feel confident and protected in sharing data within my application, which is needed for organizational decision-making processes.
 I implemented the option to run the application from different machines on the same network showing the option to expand my application to be used by a greater range of users.
 </p>

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------